-Summary: What are the events that have led to the shutdown of the federal government?
+Summary: Have you heard about the major reasons for the government shutdown?
+What are the events that have led to the shutdown of the federal government?
 How are they related or are they?
 Could they or should they have been avoided?

 The government shutdown is a result of a chain of events which have occurred over the last few years culminating in a standoff over funding issues.
 Following are some of the events which have occurred leading to where we are today: